ApayRus/EngEasy-content/pages/lessons/31-existential-there-is/en.md

 ## Nouns {new}

-apartment
+an apartment
-building
+a building
-street
+a street
-store
+a store
-office
+an office
-bathroom
+a bathroom
-bedroom
+a bedroom
-wall
+a wall
-floor
+a floor
-ceiling
+a ceiling

 ## Difference